-The MPO process includes three committees through which all transportation products and plans are presented.
-These committees include the Citizens Advisory Committee (CAC), Technical Coordinating Committee (TCC) and the Executive Policy Committee (EPC).
+The MPO process includes two committees through which all transportation products and plans are presented.
+These committees are defined as the, Technical and Citizens Coordinating Committee (TACC) and the Executive Policy Committee (EPC).
 Committee participation in the review of transportation products and plans vary due to the roles and responsibilities of each committee.
 The EPC has final review and approval of transportation products and plans produced for the MPO.